-The Lynchburg College School of Business and Economics is committed to being one of the top ten private schools for student learning, scholarship, and character development, providing innovative, challenging professional education firmly rooted in a liberal arts tradition.
+The mission of the School of Business and Economics is to engage students through active learning to build character and advance knowledge.
+The School is committed to being one of the top ten private schools for student learning, scholarship, and character development, providing innovative, challenging professional education firmly rooted in a liberal arts tradition.